-Subject to a full assessment of environmental, transport, infrastructure and planning issues, the potential further expansion of the city into areas that are next to, or close to existing urban areas, and they must be areas that facilitate the efficient use of existing infrastructure, transport, or infrastructure that could be relatively easily and cost effectively extended.
+Subject to a full assessment of environmental, transport, infrastructure and planning issues, the potential further expansion of the city into areas that are next to, or close to existing urban areas, and they must be areas that facilitate the efficient use of existing infrastructure and transport (or infrastructure that could be relatively easily and cost effectively extended).

 Maintaining a supply of greenfield housing in a variety of locations and price points contributes to the attractiveness of the ACT as a place to live.
 However, any further expansion of the city must be balanced against the need to protect key environmental values, and be in locations that facilitate accessibility to existing employment, services and infrastructure.